RomanRD/doc-test/docs/user-documentation/editors/text.rst

 In order to open a text editor, you have to click |pencil| or click on the text inside.

 Besides, you can open the editor in a separate window by pressing |fullScreen| and clicking on the link to the right of all buttons.
-This link can also be used the following times to open the separate editor.
+This link can also be used the next times to open the separate editor.

-.. note:: The developer can specify text on the page that will be outside the editors, such text cannot be changed.

 ---------------------
 Text Editor Show Mode